 - Mulled Wine Recipe

-I hope you make this Mexican eggnog recipe!
+I hope you make this Mexican eggnog recipe in the Holidays season!
 If this recipe was of any help to you, come back to let me know your experience.
-Please leave us a comment done below and tell us all about it!
+Please leave us a comment below and tell us all about it!

 ¡Buen Provecho!